Vocational Nursing Overview

 How Long Is Vocational Nursing School?

-NCC’s Vocational Nursing school is fifteen months with clinical.
+National Career College’s Vocational Nursing school is fifteen months with clinical.
 Our Vocational Nursing Diploma program is available on campus full-time during the day.

 What Will You Learn In Vocational Nursing School?